Community/Engage

 Additional support became essential with the pace and continuous evolution to online learning needs.
 Accessibility/Disability services personnel and ACE-BC were lacking sufficient resources to conduct vital research in response to the ever-changing technologies and increasingly complex landscape.

 Thanks to the support from the Ministry of Advanced Education, Skills and Training, additional funding has been targeted to address these challenges and identify best practices for ensuring equitable access is achieved.
-The key points and focus of this research project are:

 - Identify the approaches to accessibility in the context of transitioning to online teaching used by the institutions in British Columbia